 Kuzguncuk Neighborhood

 Visit the colorful neighborhood of Kuzguncuk in Üsküdar.
-Long ago, it was home to Jewish, Greek-Orthodox, and Armenian Christian communities, and now it’s a place with pretty streets and traditional houses.
+Long ago, it was home to Jewish, Greek-Orthodox, and Armenian Christian communities, and now it has pretty streets and traditional houses.
 You can take a break at a café and enjoy a refreshing drink.

-If you’re in town on a Tuesday, check out the Kadıköy Tuesday Market.
-It’s not like the big and fancy Grand Bazaar; this is where locals go to shop for the week.
+If you’re in town on a Tuesday, check out the Kadıköy Tuesday and Friday Market.
+It’s unlike the big and fancy Grand Bazaar, this is where locals shop for the week.
 You’ll find everything you need and maybe even more.

 If you want a break from the city, take a short drive north of Kadıköy to the Cubuklu area.
-There, you’ll find Khedive Palace, which was built in 1907.
+There, you’ll find Khedive Palace (Hidiv kasri), which was built in 1907.
 It might not be the oldest palace, but beautiful woods surround it and offer a peaceful escape from the hustle and bustle of the city with its 15 million people.

 Where to eat